-The River Sheen rises in Kerry’s Caha Mountains, and flows in a Northerly direction for some 13 miles before entering the sea at Kenmare bay.
-The Sheen is very much a spate system and is subject to violent floods, which can disappear just as quickly as they arrived.
-The salmon fishing is mostly concentrated on the first 5 or 6 miles of the river up to Dromagorteen Bridge (just North of Bonane on the N71), with the first 4 miles up to Dromanassig, being the best of the fishing.
-The best pools are Sheen Pool, the Flat Pool, the Sand Pool and the Weir Pool, just above the Sheen Falls.
+Salmon fishing is mostly concentrated on the first five to six miles of the river, up to Dromagorteen Bridge (just north of Bonane on the N71).
+However, the first four miles up to Dromanassig are considered the best.
+The finest pools are Sheen Pool, Flat Pool, Sand Pool and Weir Pool, just above the Sheen Falls.

-There are a few more pools worthy of attention, right up to Releagh Bridge (N71), but bear in mind that the water runs off really quickly on the upper river.
+Other pools of attention run up to Releagh Bridge (N71), but do bear in mind that the water runs very quickly off the upper river.
 The Coomeelan River, which joins the Sheen from the East above Dromogarteen Bridge, also has a few pools worth fishing.

-The Sheen gets a decent run of spring fish, which begin running from the start of the season, but it can be May before it’s worth wetting a line.
-The impressive Grilse run – Atlantic salmon returning to the river after just one season – starts at the end of May and continues right through until the end of August, with June and July being the peak season.
+A decent run of spring fish often starts the season, but it can be May before it’s worth wetting a line.
+The impressive Grilse run – Atlantic salmon returning to the river after just one season – starts at the end of May and continues through until the end of August, with June and July being peak season.

-The river also gets a run of Sea Trout from May, but like many other rivers, their numbers have been in steady decline.
-The Brown Trout fishing can be good as well, with resident fish up to 3lb.
+Sea trout can also run from May, but like many other rivers, their numbers have been in steady decline.
+Brown Trout fishing can be good too, with resident fish weighing up to 3lb.

-Cloonee Lake, part of the Cloonee System, is eight miles south of Kenmare and contains large stocks of brown and sea trout from late July onwards.
-It is a picturesque fishing spot which attracts international anglers and there are boats for hire in the area.
+Cloonee Lake, part of the Cloonee System, is eight miles south of Kenmare and contains large stocks of brown trout and sea trout from late July onwards.
+The picturesque fishing spot attracts international anglers and there are boats for hire in the area.